pupubird/WebLaunchJS-2021/Advance.md

 }
 ```

-To change their colour, simply do it in the loop
+To change their color, simply do it in the loop

 ```javascript
 let descriptions = document.querySelectorAll(".description");